StephenB-TTS/test77/ReadMe.md

 ![](images/Webull_Options_Chain.png)

 ## Final Analysis:
-Throughout the project, several models were tested, however, our third model proved to be the most accurate.
+Throughout the project, several models were tested and different indicators were used, however, the third model proved to be the most accurate.
+Model 3 used only Open, High, Low, Adjusted Close and Volume as features.
+The accuracy plot has the actual price literally on top of the predicted price for almost the entire duration.
+This surprising outcome lends credence to the popular "less is more" idiom.